 Buses and MRT trains

 Getting a taxi is a simple and very reasonable task, compared to the price of everything else in Singapore.
 Taxis can be hailed from the side of the road, approached at taxi stands or booked both online or by phone.
-Significant surcharges apply for going to the airport and for getting a taxi at peak periods (7-9.30am and 5-8pm from Monday to Saturday).
+Significant surcharges apply when taking them from the airport and other popular destinations.
+Other surcharges also apply if getting a taxi at peak periods – Monday to Friday 6am-9.30am and 6pm-12 midnight everyday (including public holidays).